 Mark Tercek is president and CEO of The Nature Conservancy, the global conservation organization known for its intense focus on collaboration and getting things done for the benefit of people and nature.
 He is the author of the Washington Post and Publisher’s Weekly bestselling book Nature’s Fortune: How Business and Society Thrive by Investing in Nature.

 Growing up as a city kid in Cleveland, Mark was a late-bloomer to conservation.
 It was becoming a parent that sparked his passion for nature.
 “I want to be able to look my kids in the eye,” he says, “and tell them I did all I could to leave the world a better place.”

-Mark was recently appointed by New York Governor Andrew Cuomo to serve on the New York State 2100 Commission, which was created in the wake of Superstorm Sandy to advise the governor and the state on how to make the state’s infrastructure more resilient to future storms.
-Mark is also a member of several boards and councils, including Resources for the Future, the Nicholas Institute for Environmental Policy Solutions and the Commission on Climate and Tropical Forests.
+In 2012, Mark appointed by New York Governor Andrew Cuomo to serve on the New York State 2100 Commission, which was created in the wake of Superstorm Sandy to advise the governor and the state on how to make the state’s infrastructure more resilient to future storms.
+Mark is also a member of several boards and councils, including Resources for the Future and the Nicholas Institute for Environmental Policy Solutions.
 He is also a member of the Council on Foreign Relations.
 Mark earned an M.B.A. from Harvard in 1984 and a B.A. from Williams College in 1979. [more...]